tthuillier/WorkshopDiscordBotEpitech/Part00_InstallAndSetup.md

 ### :envelope: Invitation

-**We recommand that your create yourself a Discord server dedicated to bot testing.**
+**We recommend that you create yourself a Discord server dedicated to bot testing.**

 ![Image](Assets/invite.png)
 On your bot's page, in the `OAuth2` category, select the `bot` scope and the `Administrator` permissions.
 Then copy paste the suggested link into your browser in order to invite the bot on your server.

 *Of course, if you want to release your bot to the public, you would just select the permissions you need.
-But for development purpose, it's easier to have full power.* :)
+But for development purposes, it's easier to have full power.* :)

 ### :gear: Run